 Beautiful Sintra Portugal is the most popular day trip from Lisbon.
 As a result, in high season, the town is pure chaos.
 You need a clear strategy and plan of attack to make the most of your time in Sintra.

 There’s a reason tourists are so besotted with Sintra.
 It’s rock star glamorous.
 Sintra has UNESCO-listed castles and palaces galore.
 It’s dazzling, colorful, and romantic.
 The towns top attractions are some of the most famous landmarks in Portugal.

-I just returned from a geographical cure in Portugal and have some decided views on how to approach visiting the medieval town crammed with UNESCO sites.
+I recently returned from a geographical cure in Portugal and have some decided views on how to approach visiting the medieval town crammed with UNESCO sites.
 Views that are different than the standard advice that I read.

 Key Tips for Visiting Sintra Portugal and Avoiding Mistakes

 1. One Day Isn’t Enough

 I know you don’t want to hear this first Sintra tip.
 Everyone wants to do Sintra as a day trip from Lisbon.
 You can, but you won’t see everything that way.
 Not even remotely.

 I left feeling cheated with only 1 day.